What is the impact of AI on SEO in 2021 [Experts’ Opinion]

-Summarizing, if you want to be a good rank on Google in 2020, thing about creating a video, record a podcast, and define a powerful content strategy based on your buyer persona needs.”
+Summarizing, if you want to be a good rank on Google in 2021, think about creating a video, record a podcast, and define a powerful content strategy based on your buyer persona needs.”

 AI’s impact on SEO is already shaking up many marketers, and now Google is launching updates every single day, it’s getting tougher now on Google to get rankings.
 Digital Marketers will now have to switch from keyword-based content to concept-related content.
 Because Google is trying to understand user intent more, they want to give the best experience to the users.
 With AI less blackhat SEO will be working, PBN’s might work or not, it all depends on personal experience level, but for sure many marketers got hit badly by Google PBN updates.
 Chatbots will be used by many eCommerce businesses as it handles the support query very well & helps users getting the best results.
 Google AI is now smart at understanding the value of visual content like images and videos.
 Now they want more visual content as user attention is very much high on visual content.
 Don’t forget to optimize your videos and images by focusing on primary keywords.
 This is the most simple and effective strategy AI impacts on search in 2019.